lonycell/grafana.v7/packages/grafana-toolkit/README.md

 #### Emotion

-Starting from Grafana 6.2 _our suggested way_ for styling plugins is by using [Emotion](https://emotion.sh).
-It's a CSS-in-JS library that we use internally at Grafana.
-The biggest advantage of using Emotion is that you can access Grafana Theme variables.
+Starting from ThingSPIN 6.2 _our suggested way_ for styling plugins is by using [Emotion](https://emotion.sh).
+It's a CSS-in-JS library that we use internally at ThingSPIN.
+The biggest advantage of using Emotion is that you can access ThingSPIN Theme variables.

 To start using Emotion, you first must add it to your plugin dependencies: